bulletchicken/WealthSmart/README.md

 ---

-# Limitations
+# Limitations and Debugging

-1. max_tokens: Currently the biggest struggle with WealthSmart is minimizing how long it takes to respond to the user.
-I also had to set a max number of tokens that can be requested from ChatGPT before hitting a 504 gateway error.
+1. Gateway timeout: Currently the biggest struggle with WealthSmart is minimizing how long it takes to respond to the user.
+On local development, I have all the time in the world, but on vercel it's like 5 seconds max.
+So to solve this, I bought Vercel Pro.
+At first I set a max number of tokens that can be requested from ChatGPT before hitting a 504 gateway error.
+However, testing some edge cases like those where there are thousands of scrapped news articles, the processing time took way too long even with a limit of about 100 tokens.
 With a limited amount, often time responses would get cut off and not cover the entire scope of providing feedback, connecting it to real world news, etc. .
+That's why I decided that the best choice would just be to upgrade my project to access more of Vercel's potential.

 2. Spreadsheet Titles: The original idea was to use Google Cloud's NLP to perform a semantic search to identify wether a title should be classified as an expense or income.
 However,that was no longer viable after the long process times as well as extra development costs.
 So as a substitute, there is a long array of potential titles for expenses and income that is used to classify them when producing the graphs.